 9. Take advantage of the services on offer.

 One thing we can really appreciate about University of Manchester is the breadth of additional services that are on offer to support students with their studies.
 The library has a fantastic catalogue of pages as well as online resources and workshops through My Learning Essentials to help with your academic skills.

 Also check with your school as some offer courses on academic writing, writing literature reviews, critical analysis and so on.
 Another great source if you’re an international student is the University Languages Centre, who have their own range of services offered.

 As the old saying goes, you can’t pour from an empty cup.
 This means that you need to look after yourself to get the most out of yourself, which includes refuelling, relaxing and rejuvenating yourself not only at the end of each day, but also throughout.

 - Have breaks during the day, and by this I mean regular breaks maybe once an hour – there is a reason we have a 10 minute break in the middle of a 2 hour lecture!

 - Sleep properly – this means catching your 7-9 hours per day, which is the recommended amount for most adults.

-- See your friends.
+- See your friends, whether that’s online or in person (always in-line with current guidelines for where you are).
 There is no reason you shouldn’t be able to allow yourself to have a social life, particularly if you follow my first point of advice by planning your time and starting early.